Bounteous-Inc/bounteous-aem-commons/hotfix-msm-lockable-deep-properties/README.md

-# HS2 Solutions Hotfix for MSM Inheritance Breaking for Deep Properties
+# Hotfix for MSM Inheritance Breaking for Deep Properties by Bounteous (previously HS2 Solutions)

 This is a hotfix to address a
 [documented AEM OOTB limitation](https://docs.adobe.com/docs/en/aem/6-2/develop/extending/msm.html)